OndrejKulhavy/OndrejKulhavy/README.md

 ### 🏋️‍♂️ Hobbies

-Aside from programming, I enjoy going to the gym and running.
-I also love trying out new coffee places in my free time.
+Aside from programming, I love theater🎭, training in a gym💪, oil-painting🎨 and relaxing with cup of coffee☕.
 ### 📈 Statistics (last 7 days)
 <!--START_SECTION:waka-->